 It makes sense that you want new furniture for your home, but wait to make this purchase until after you close on the property.
 Even though you have been pre-approved for the loan, those numbers will be evaluated again before you close on the property.
 Spending several thousand dollars on furniture for your home could result in problems because the lender will see a change in your debt-to-income ratio.
 So, it is better to let the dust settle after closing on the home, and then you can make the investment to get new furniture for your family.

 Mistake #4: Skipping an Inspection

-Don’t be fooled into thinking that the inspection is an unnecessary expense.
+Don’t be fooled into thinking that the inspection is an unnecessary expense when buying a home.
 It is worth it to spend the money so that you can keep your family protected!
 Bring in an inspector who can help you see if you will need to spend a lot of cash on home repairs or renovations.
 The property might look good to an untrained eye, but an inspector will be able to tell if there are electrical, plumbing, or roofing issues.

 Your family deserves to live in the best home to match your needs.
-So, you need to make sure that you are working with an experienced real estate team to help you maximize your finances when you are moving.
+So, you need to make sure that you are working with an experienced real estate team when buying a home to help you maximize your finances when you are moving.
 For more information about hiring the best team in the Atlanta area, contact us at DUFFY Realty.
 We are here to help!
 (678) 318-1700